gardener/documentation/website/documentation/guides/client_tools/helm/_index.md

 Initialise Helm via ```helm init --service-account helm```.
 You can now use `helm`.

-## In case of failure
+## In Case of Failure

 In case you have already executed `helm init`, but without the above service account, you will get the following error:

- `Error: User "system:serviceaccount:kube-system:default" cannot list configmaps in the namespace "kube-system".
+`Error: User "system:serviceaccount:kube-system:default" cannot list configmaps in the namespace "kube-system". (get configmaps)`
- (get configmaps)` (e.g. when you run `helm list`).
+(e.g. when you run `helm list`).
 You will now need to delete the Tiller deployment (Helm backend implicitly deployed to the Kubernetes cluster when you call `helm init`) as well as the local Helm files (usually `$HELM_HOME` is set to `~/.helm`):

 ```sh